How to Dispose Of or Recycle Concrete Efficiently?

 9 ways to dispose of or recycle your old concrete

 The Environmental Protection Agency (EPA) has reported that concrete debris generated in construction and demolition represents a big portion of waste that contributes to environmental concerns.
 If you’re looking for a way to ease the environmental impact of your project, knowing what to do with your concrete is going to help quite a bit.
-Does the landfill take on some of the concrete disposal load?
-Yes, but there are definitely other ways to dispose of old concrete that you should consider, whether you’re a contractor or a homeowner.
-From reuse to concrete recycling – there are plenty of options.
-We’ve compiled the following ways to safely and responsibly dispose of or recycle your old concrete:

 1. Rent a roll-off dumpster to haul away your concrete

 One of the most popular methods for concrete removal is to rent a concrete dumpster, which is one of the smaller units built to handle dense materials like concrete, brick and cinder blocks and capable of holding up to 10 tons of waste.
 A dumpster rental for concrete is popular because it is cost effective, but also extremely convenient.
-If you’re looking for flexibility because it’s going to take some time to remove your concrete, renting a dumpster for a week is a good option for you.
-Furthermore, when you throw away concrete on your own, you’re saving money on the labor you would otherwise spend on a service.
-Flexibility and cost-effectiveness are the two biggest perks when you rent a dumpster for your concrete removal needs.
-When you’ve got the physical abilities to do the work and the time it takes to load a dumpster, this is going to be the option for you.

 2. Recycling concrete at a construction and demolition recycling center

 Recycling concrete is gaining popularity as more and more construction and demolition recycling center options become available.
 In an effort to be more environmentally responsible, homeowners and contractors turn to recycling centers to redirect their concrete waste, which essentially repurposes the material that would otherwise be a burden to landfills.
-Most centers specialize in grinding the concrete into a material that can be used in all types of applications and become a vital component in everything from roads to driveways.
-This recycled material can also be used in new concrete, which eases the impact created on resources for new materials.

 3. Take it to a local concrete supplier

-Your local concrete supplier is almost always on the lookout for base materials they don’t have to pay for, which is why they will gladly take your concrete waste.
-In fact, they’ve got equipment on site specifically for processing old concrete waste to make it a usable material in the production of new concrete.
 Your local concrete company might also have the resources for picking up your concrete, which would be a great timesaver, so be sure to check on their pickup services.
 There is a higher likelihood that they will take delivery of concrete waste, so reach out to them first and inquire about the process of dropping it off, as well as ensure they will take your specific type of concrete.

 4. Contact a local landscaping company

-Your local landscaping company might be a great option for concrete waste disposal, because they do much more than just deal in foliage.
-Many landscaping companies implement concrete in their work, such as planters large and small.
-Discarded concrete is also repurposed by these businesses in retaining walls, flower boxes and other concrete structures they build for customers.
 It’s not unusual for landscaping companies to say up front that they will not accept almost any type of organic waste, which includes sod, grass or wood.
 Some are also not willing to accept brick.
 However, asphalt and concrete can be easily repurposed and saves them money on base materials when they can get them via local donations.
 Check with your local landscaper to see if they charge a fee for accepting your donated concrete waste.

 5. Hire a junk removal company for concrete waste disposal

 For some homeowners and businesses, having someone available to do the heavy lifting is invaluable.
 This is what a junk removal company can do for you – step in and get your concrete waste disposal covered.
 They will remove it from your site, place it in a dumpster (or any receptacle) and haul it off to its next destination, whether that’s a landfill or a place where it will be repurposed.
-When you hire a junk removal service, inform them of the amount of concrete you need removed and they will give you a cost estimate, the bulk of which will include the price of labor.
-This is a highly convenient option for those who don’t have the time or energy to move the heavy concrete waste on their own.

 6. Donate concrete to your community

-Is your concrete pile small and easy to move?
-This is a good situation for donating it to a community group that can swoop in and get rid of your clutter, but also reuse it for community projects, which can range from community gardens to parks and local social service projects.
 Some work might be required on your part to get the concrete to a place where it can be picked up easily by the community group, but you can also post on sites like Craigslist that you’re open to donating your concrete waste to good causes that will come and do all the work for you.
-For those who want to do something for the community and also keep it friendly to the environment, connecting with local community groups is a great option.

 7. Sell your concrete

 When the opportunity to make money rather than spend it while getting rid of your concrete waste is an option, who wouldn’t jump on the chance?
 While there is no guarantee that your plan to make a little cash with your concrete waste disposal will actually happen, it’s worth a try for a number of reasons.
 For example, you could stipulate that the buyer is responsible for picking it up and hauling it away.
 You can also arrange for pickup at a time and date that is most convenient for you.
 And of course, the obvious perk is that you make money off the deal.
-From posting signs around your neighborhood to posting on Craigslist, Facebook Marketplace or any other online forum, there are many ways to get the word out about your concrete for sale.
-There is a chance that if you have tons of concrete, you’ll only sell a portion of it, but that might fund removing the remainder of the concrete that doesn’t sell.

 8. Reuse concrete yourself

 When your concrete has served its purpose in one fashion, is there another purpose it can fill?
 For example, do you need material for a garden border or perhaps create steps for a walkway in your yard?
 How about base material for an outdoor structure, such as the foundation of a new shed?
 When you reuse concrete you save money on new material purchases, but you’re also taking the proactive step of recycling, which helps the environment.
-Concrete debris that you are able to reuse on your property saves you the hassle of finding a new “home” for it.
-Rather than taking the time to plan where the concrete will go and how it will get there, you can bypass all the planning and the expense by reusing it.

 9. Take concrete to a local landfill or transfer station